Manchester Museum: Entomology

-The museum's collection amounts to nearly three million specimens.
+The museum's collection amounts to nearly 3 million specimens.
 It has 10,500 type specimens (of 2,300 species) and additions are frequently made to it.
 Coleoptera represent about half the total number of specimens.
 The British collections constitute about 1,250,000 specimens and only a small proportion of the known species are unrepresented.
 Harry Britten, assistant keeper 1918–1938, had a leading role in the development of the collection.
 Coleoptera, Diptera and Hymenoptera specimens amount to some 1,100,000 in total.
 Of the Manchester moth (Euclemensia woodiella) captured on Kersal Moor in 1829, one of only three specimens known to be in existence is here.
 The remainder of the collection is of foreign origin and W. D. Hincks and John R. Dibb contributed great quantities of specimens, particularly of Coleoptera.
 Coleoptera number some 900,000 out of an approximate total 1,750,000.
 The Chrysomedinae-Cassidinae collection of Franz Spaeth is among the finest collections of tortoise-beetles.

 Numismatic collection

 The first coins were donated by the businessman Reuben Spencer in 1895 and the rest of his collection of European coins and commemorative medals in various metals was donated in instalments.
 Alfred Güterbock deposited, then bequeathed a collection of 380 Greek gold, silver and copper coins together with some Roman coins.
 In the next forty years four benefactions were made: in 1912 from William Smith Churchill (European coins of the 17th, 18th and 19th centuries); in 1925 William Smith Ogden's collection of antiquities, including Greek and Roman coins; in 1939 Egbert Steinthal, honorary keeper of the coin room, presented his collection of English copper coins; and in 1958 Harold Raby's bequest of Greek and Roman coins.
 Harold Raby succeeded Steinthal as honorary keeper and they were responsible for work on the arrangement and identification of the coins.
+The museum also holds the Great Jackson Street Hoard a hoard of 26 Roman coins found in Manchester near the junction of Chester Road and Great Jackson Street at some point in the 1890s.
+The hoard is unusual for British hoards in that 19 of the coins were struck in third century Alexandria.